How Much Does it Cost to Open a Brewery? [Brewery Startup Costs]

 On average, you can expect to spend 30% of total revenue on restaurant labor costs.

-As long as there is water, malt, hops, and yeast in this world, people will find a way to turn them into beer.
-But starting a brewery takes more than the right equipment.
-It takes the passion of a brewmaster and the drive to continue producing high quality ales, stouts, lagers, and pilsners.
+As long as there’s water, malt, hops, and yeast in this world, people will find a way to turn them into different types of beer.
+But starting a brewery takes much more than the right ingredients and equipment.
+It takes the passion of a brewmaster and to continue producing high quality ales, stouts, lagers, and pilsners — and the business knowledge of an entrepreneur to make sure you can keep customers coming, week after week.

-To find out if you have what it takes to break into the ever expanding world of craft beer, create a comprehensive business plan for yourself and manage your startup budget wisely.
+To find out if you have what it takes to break into the ever expanding world of craft beer, create a comprehensive brewery business plan for yourself and map out how you’ll make the most of your startup budget.

 Related Brewery Resources